-Use a soft probe, NOT your hand, to rotate the valve rotor when inspecting the pockets and wipers of the rotor.
+Use a soft probe, NOT your hand, to rotate the valve rotor when inspecting the pockets of the rotor.

-1. Remove the protective plastic wrap, hardboard inlet cover, and flange gaskets shipped with the valve.
+- 1. Remove the protective plastic wrap, hardboard inlet cover, and flange gaskets shipped with the valve. - 2.
+Inspect the valve pockets for foreign material and remove or clean as necessary.

-- 2. Inspect the valve pockets for foreign material and check that the wipers are securely fastened to the rotor backup plates (if applicable). - 3.
-Determine the proper position required for the rotary airlock.
-Allow clearance for electrical connections and future maintenance. - Companion flanges must be NOTICE true and square to rotary valve flanges and of sufficient size to support valve weight.
-Otherwise additional valve - support will be required.
-4. Place the sponge-rubber flange gasket on the airlock's top flange. - 5.
-Fasten the rotary valve to the dust collector's hopper flange using 3/8-16 bolts and washers.
+Determine the proper position required for the rotary valve.
+Allow clearance for electrical connections and future maintenance.

+Companion flanges must be true and square to rotary valve flanges ient size to support valve weight.

+and of sufficient size to support valve weight.
+Otherwise a floor base or additional valve support will be required.

+- 4. Place the appropriate gaskets on the airlock's two air intake flanges, inlet flange and discharge adapter. - Fasten the rotary valve to the bin discharge or pneumatic receiver hopper flange using 3/8-16 bolts and washers.
 Tighten hardware alternately in steps.
-Avoid over tightening. - 6.
-Install a discharge spout or guard to the rotary valve outlet flange using 3/8-16 bolts and washers.
+Avoid over tightening. - If not already installed, fasten the air intake adapter fittings with gaskets to the valve housing using 3/8-16 bolts and washers.
+Tighten hardware alternately in steps.
+Avoid over tightening. - 7.
+If provided, attach the air intake manifold to the adapter fittings using flex hose and clamps. - 8.
+Install a discharge adapter to the rotary valve outlet flange using 3/8-16 bolts and washers.
 Tighten hardware alternately in steps.
 Avoid over tightening.